A World Restored, by Henry A. Kissinger, subtitled

 standards.
 The prophet, however pure his motives, pays the

-penalty for the false
+penalty for the

 It is the inextricable element of history, this conflict between